Kray-G/kinx/README.md

 ## Introduction

 Ruby is a major scripting language.
 Also Python is.
-But both syntax of them are **NOT** familier with C programmers.
+However, either of these syntax is **NOT** familiar to C programmers.
-This is a script language for people who want C-like syntax.
+This Kinx is a script language for people who want C-like syntax.

 ### Features